Ice or Heat: What’s Best for Your Pain?

 A heat pack will do much more to help with the aches and pains of your period than ice.
 “Heat has been shown in studies to be better for menstrual cramps when compared with other treatments,” Dr. Conroy says.
 “The thought is that menstrual cramps are caused by prolonged and painful contraction of the uterus.
 The heat acts to loosen the muscle and improve blood flow, thereby relieving pain.”
 If your menstrual cramps are unbearably painful and flow is heavy, read these silent signs you could have endometriosis.

 The right treatment depends on the type of headache you have.
 “Headaches caused from tension can benefit from heat therapy, which helps relax tight muscles throughout the neck and jaw,” says Jeffrey Yellin, DPT, CSCS, at Professional Physical Therapy.
 “Sinus headaches can also benefit from the use of heat therapy to help warm nasal passages and loosen some of the built-up secretions.
 Migraines, or other vascular induced headaches, tend to respond better with the use of cold therapy.”
 You could also try these home remedies for headaches.

-One of the fastest ways to soothe the itching and swelling from this irritating allergic reaction is to place cool compresses on the itchy spots—as long as you haven’t developed hives that were induced by the cold.
+One of the fastest ways to soothe the itching and swelling from this irritating allergic reaction is to place cool compresses on the itchy spots—as long as you haven’t developed hives that were induced by the cold, according to the American Academy of Dermatology.
 Here are 11 things your itchy skin can reveal about you.

-The minute you see a black-and-blue appear, apply ice to the site of the bruise for 15 minutes every hour after the initial injury happens.
+The minute you see a black-and-blue appear (or even before, if you think a bruise is on the way), apply ice to the site of the bruise for 15 minutes every hour after the initial injury happens.
 Ice packs can help the bruise heal faster, swell less, and help numb the pain.
 See more secrets pain doctors won’t tell you.